2003 Dodge/Save Mart 350

 The 2003 Dodge/Save Mart 350 was the 16th stock car race of the 2003 NASCAR Winston Cup Series season and the 15th iteration of the event.
 The race was held on Sunday, June 22, 2003, in Sonoma, California, at the club layout in Infineon Raceway, a 1.99 mi permanent road course layout.
 The race took the scheduled 110 laps to complete.
 At race's end, Robby Gordon of Richard Childress Racing would win under caution, but not before making a controversial pass racing back to the line against eventual third-place finisher, teammate Kevin Harvick on lap 71 that sealed Gordon's victory.
 The win was Gordon's second career NASCAR Winston Cup Series win and his first of the season.
 To fill out the podium, Jeff Gordon of Hendrick Motorsports would finish second.

+That was first race when NEXTEL became the new title sponsor starting in next season.

 Background

 Infineon Raceway is one of two road courses to hold NASCAR races, the other being Watkins Glen International.
 The standard road course at Infineon Raceway is a 12-turn course that is 2.52 mi long; the track was modified in 1998, adding the Chute, which bypassed turns 5 and 6, shortening the course to 1.95 mi.
 The Chute was only used for NASCAR events such as this race, and was criticized by many drivers, who preferred the full layout.
 In 2001, it was replaced with a 70-degree turn, 4A, bringing the track to its current dimensions of 1.99 mi.